pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/MAIN-UPGRADE-FROM-1.5-TO-1.6.md

     docker rmi pryvsa-docker-release.bintray.io/pryv/mongodb:migration-4.0.20
     docker rmi pryvsa-docker-release.bintray.io/pryv/mongodb:migration-4.2.9
     ```

+ Also, you can delete old, not used images (you can see the list of all docker images by running `docker images`)

 More information about new registration path, parameters and features could be found [here](https://pryv.github.io/customer-resources/system-streams/)
 and [here](https://pryv.github.io/reference/#account-creation)